ezriharmusial/artkidsfoundation.org-astro/src/content/projects/artkids-young-inventors-ayi.en.md

 color: light
 title: ArtKids Young-Inventors (AYI)
 subtitle: harness inventive talents
-nav_label: ArtKids Young-Inventors
+shortTitle: ArtKids Young-Inventors
 thumbnail: /uploads/younginventors.jpg
 changed: ""
 ---
 Technically speaking, our kids are gifted with various degrees of incentive and/or innovative processes.

 To harness these inventive talents and practically empower these kids, two things are needed;

 1. R&D TrustFund
 2. Research Collaboration Centre: